apache/druid/docs/api-reference/supervisor-api.md

 </details>

-### Create a new supervisor or update an existing supervisor
+### Create a new Supervisor or update an existing Supervisor

 #### URL

 `POST /druid/indexer/v1/supervisor`

-Creates a new supervisor or updates an existing one.
+Creates a new Supervisor or updates an existing one.

-To create a supervisor spec using Kafka streaming ingestion, refer to [Apache Kafka ingestion](../development/extensions-core/kafka-ingestion.md#define-a-supervisor-spec).
+You can create a Supervisor spec using [Apache Kafka ingestion streaming](../development/extensions-core/kafka-ingestion.md#define-a-supervisor-spec) or [Amazon Kinesis ingestion](../development/extensions-core/kinesis-ingestion.md#submitting-a-supervisor-spec).

-To create a supervisor spec using Kinesis ingestion, refer to [Amazon Kinesis ingestion](../development/extensions-core/kinesis-ingestion.md#submitting-a-supervisor-spec).
+Using this endpoint on an existing Supervisor for the same datasource will result in the running Supervisor signalling its tasks to stop reading, exiting itself, and a new Supervisor being created with the provided configuration from the request body.
+This submits a new schema while retaining existing publishing tasks and starting new tasks at the previous task offsets.

 #### Responses